johnmburt/johnmburt.github.io/SageMaker_dog_breed_id_API.md

-## Deploying an AWS SageMaker Deep Learning image classifier model as a microservice
+## Training a SageMaker Deep Learning model and deploying it as a microservice

 ![Dog mosaic](images/projects/dog_mosaic.png)